Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 There are a wealth of online resources describing both Hadoop and Spark.
 See, for example, the tutorials on the Apache Hadoop^[http://hadoop.apache.org/] and Spark^[https://spark.apache.org/] websites.
-Albanese describes how to use Hadoop for social science [@socialhadoop], and Lin and Dyer discuss the use of MapReduce for text analysis [@lin2010data].
+Lin and Dyer discuss the use of MapReduce for text analysis [@lin2010data].